lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-03-22-Binomial_Coeffs.md

 In *Concrete Mathematics*, the authors remark

-> there is a way to partially sum the row elements [of Pascal's triangle] if they have been multiplied by their distance from the centre
+> There is a way to partially sum the row elements [of Pascal's triangle] if they have been multiplied by their distance from the centre.

 They give the following formula (numbered 5.18):